firdouzov/demogouge/README.md

 <!-- DEMO -->
 ## Usage
-⚡How to use Danishan Bot :
+⚡How to use Demogouge :
 1) You can send any text content and I will reply with the language I receive.
 2) You can send image and caption any specific task and I will reply with the language I receive also.
 3)You can send image without any caption and I will reply back with the description of image.